 HAZARD WHO MIGHT BE HARMED CONTROL MEASURES CAPSIZE & ENTRAPMENT STAFF & STUDENTS The RS Venture is a keel boat which is self-righting and will not capsize unless there is catastrophic boat failure, however all students will be briefed by the instructor in charge on what to do in the event of a capsize, this must include total inversion.
 The keel is locked in place by a pin and a velcro strap.
 Both of these must be in place at all times while the keel is down.
 There is a spare velcro strap in the safety pack.
 Staff are to be in VHF communication range at all times.
 All GST Instructors are to have access to a knife with a serrated blade to cut a trapped person free of any ropes or harness worn.
+Students must never be strapped in.
 There is a knife in Invictus' safety pack, as well as in the safety packs in all Powerboats.
 A designated safety boat will be in the sailing area at all times she is on the water.
+REMOVING AND REPLACING SEATS STAFF & STUDENTS When Invictus' is not in use seats must always be left fitted ready for use.
+Each seat is fixed with two bars beneath them that slot into grooves fixed to the hull.
+There are a series of grooves and instructors can use the most appropriate for the size of the student.
+Once the seat is slotted into the grooves, there is a line on the rear bar to be secured in a cleat behind the seat.